MicroPasts/projectAndvariLOD/README.md

 This application has three main files:

-*  createTasks.py: for creating the application in PyBossa, and fill it with some tasks.
+*  createTasks.py: for creating the application in PyBossa.
+Tasks will be imported from a CSV.
 *  template.html: the view for every task and deal with the data of the answers.
 *  tutorial.html: a simple tutorial for the volunteers.